ianstormtaylor/slate/docs/api/editor.md

 Get the set of currently tracked range refs of the editor.

-###### `Editor.removeMark(editor: Editor, key: string): void`

-Remove a custom property from all of the leaf text nodes in the current selection.

-If the selection is currently collapsed, the removal will be stored on `editor.marks` and applied to the text inserted next.

 ###### `Editor.start(editor: Editor, at: Location): Point`

 Get the start point of a location.